-CORRIDOR PASSES
+UNIVERSAL PASSES

-Corridor passes will be distributed to each student at the beginning at each marking period.
+Universal passes will be found in the Student Agenda.
 The passes will be used for any trip initiated by the student (i.e. library, lavatory, nurse, telephone).
 If the teacher initiates the trip, the teacher will write a complete pass - no other style of pass is acceptable.
-Corridor passes, like textbooks, are expected to be kept in the condition issued.
+Agendas, like textbooks, are expected to be kept in the condition issued.